CurveDocs/curve-resources/docs/en/reward-gauges/creating-a-pool-gauge.md

 After the transaction is confirmed the sidechain gauge is deployed.

-## **Deploying the Ethereum Mainchain Root (Parent) Gauge**
+## **Deploying the Ethereum Root (Parent) Gauge**

-After the sidechain child gauge has been successfully deployed, the Ethereum mainchain root gauge can be deployed.
+After the sidechain child gauge has been successfully deployed, the Ethereum root gauge can be deployed.
 To do so go back to the [Deployment Addresses for Sidechain Gauge Factories](https://docs.curve.finance/references/deployed-contracts/#evm-sidechain-gauges).
 You should see the table below:

 ![Root Liquidity Gauge Factory Contracts](../images/rootliquidityguagefactories.png){: .centered }

 The correct `RootLiquidityGaugeFactory` contract on Ethereum must be chosen.
 Most root gauges for sidechains are deployed using the top contract boxed in blue, but some sidechains use their own special contracts, e.g., see the contract for Fractal boxed in red, or the BSC contract boxed in yellow.
 If there isn't a specific `RootLiquidityGaugeFactory` for your sidechain, then use the first one.
-Once the correct contract is found click on the address and you will be taken to the contract page on etherscan.
+Once the correct contract is found click on the address and you will be taken to the contract page on Etherscan.

 Once again go to **`Contract -> Write Contract -> Connect to Web3`** to connect your wallet as shown above.  **This must be the same wallet that deployed the sidechain child gauge**.
 Then click on the `deploy_gauge` function.